-Asking your suppliers the right question is key in running a successful RFP.
-That’s why we’ve created 3 types of questions which can help you easily ‘extract’ all the valuable information from your suppliers in an efficient way: Free Text, Single Choice Questions and Multiple Choice Questions.
+Asking your suppliers the right questions is key in running a successful RFP.
+That's why we've created 3 types of questions that can help you easily 'extract' all the valuable information from your suppliers in an efficient way: Free Text, Single-Choice Questions, and Multiple-Choice Questions.

-Free text question: Suppliers can provide any answer they choose without you forcing them to select from specific options.
+Free text questions: Suppliers can provide any answer they choose without you forcing them to select from specific options.
 This is an open-ended question.

-Single choice question: Suppliers can just one response from a predetermined list you define.
+Single-choice questions: Suppliers can only choose one response from a predetermined list you define.
 This is a closed-ended question.

-Multiple-choice question: Suppliers can choose multiple responses from a predetermined list you define.
+Multiple-choice questions: Suppliers can choose multiple responses from a predetermined list you define.
 This is a closed-ended question.

 When to use each type of question?

-Free-text questions: When you have exploratory questions.
-When you want your suppliers suggest with alternatives and ideas.
-When suppliers need to give examples, study- cases, describe situations.
+Free text questions: When you have exploratory questions.
+When you want your suppliers to suggest alternatives and ideas.
+When suppliers need to provide examples, study-cases, or describe situations.

-Single choice questions: When you need structured RFP responses.
-When you have Yes/No, True/False type questions, questions with ratings, or nominal scales.
+Single-choice questions: When you need structured RFP responses.
+When you have Yes/No, True/False type of questions, questions with ratings, or nominal scales.

 Multiple-choice questions: When you need structured RFP responses.
 When suppliers need to provide a list of options, services, products, etc.